ccnmtl/ccnmtldjango/README.md

 ------------------------------------------
 Differences from a standard Django install

-Obviously, a bunch of libraries and such have been added and there's the whole virtualenv thing.
-There are also some differences from a standard django project (ie, the result of `django-admin.py startproject`) that you should be aware of.
+There are some differences from a standard django project (ie, the result of `django-admin.py startproject`) that you should be aware of.

 First, the settings have been split up to make dev/staging/prod